-Never underestimate the power and importance of Google keywords and search engine optimization.
-It’s an important factor in getting organic traffic to your website, and the more you research and apply SEO strategies the better you will get at them.
+Never underestimate the power of Google keywords and search engine optimization (SEO).
+It’s an important factor in getting organic traffic to your website, and the more you research and apply SEO strategies, the better you will get at them.
 This will lead to more and more success.
 Do your research, and don’t neglect this area of blogging.
 It’s crucial.

 Note: Blogs need to be at least 300 words to be considered “blog posts” by Google and have the opportunity to rank.
 Keep that in mind!

 A title is one of the most important parts of a blog post for several reasons.
 One, it determines if someone will read your post or keep scrolling.
 Is it intriguing enough?
 Think about factors like curiosity, shock, numbers, and negatives (as used in this post).
 Two, titles are a key SEO factor.
 You can research potential titles, and choose the best based on how keywords and phrases are performing.
 Check out Google Trends!

 13. No images or font distinction to break up your text.